 While they are often the cute, friendly best friends that we all love, dogs can also be vicious, and dog bites and attacks can cause serious harm.
 Dog bites can be anything from gentle nips to debilitating or fatal attacks that may permanently damage you or take your life.
-Our Denver dog bite attorneys at Jordan Law have years of experience and can help you with your injury case.
+Our Denver dog bite lawyer at Jordan, Herington & Rowley have years of experience and can help you with your injury case.

 Does Colorado Have a Specific Dog Bite Law?

 States generally have two approaches to dog bites: they either follow a rule of “strict liability” or one of “negligence.”
 Colorado is unique in that it uses a mix of these two approaches.

 For example, when a dog bite leads to a serious injury or death, a “strict liability” rule applies to the case to hold the owner of the animal liable.
 Under the theory of strict liability, a pet owner does not need to know their pet was dangerous to be legally responsible for the injuries it causes.
 Colorado law determines that the following constitutes a serious bodily injury:

 - A substantial risk of impairment or permanent disfigurement.